 St. Olaf College offers both a major and a concentration in Women’s and Gender Studies.
-The major requires classes in theory, methodology, history, and comparative contexts, in addition to an elective workload that can be allocated to a concentration within the major.
+The major has a four-tier core (see below) which also allows an elective workload that can be allocated to a concentration within the major.
 Those courses cover culture, race, sociology, sexuality, ethics, family, and much more.
 An internship is also a required part of the curriculum, and is facilitated by the department.

 Case Western Reserve University

 Case Western is a private university based in Cleveland, Ohio.
 The most popular majors at Case Western fall mostly under the sciences and technology but the humanities and social sciences also boast strong rankings and notable faculty and alumni.
 Case Western is accredited by the Higher Learning Commission.